AlexJReid/blog/content/posts/dynamodb-complex-queries-3/index.md

 - table partition key
 - table sort key

-When querying a table, only the table partition key and sort key is returned.
+When querying a table, only the table partition key and sort key are included in this structure.

 The pattern is simple for many of our access patterns.
 If you get a `LastEvaluatedKey`, include it in the next query as `ExclusiveStartKey`.